ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_esacci_lst.rst

 Recipes are stored in esmvaltool/recipes/

-    * recipe_esacci_lst.yml
+    * ``recipe_esacci_lst.yml''

 Diagnostics are stored in esmvaltool/diag_scripts/lst/

-    * lst.py
+    * ``lst.py''

 User settings in recipe
 -----------------------

 #.
-Script recipe_esacci_lst.yml
+Script ``recipe_esacci_lst.yml''

    *No required settings for script*

-   * No user defined inputs to the diagnostic *
+   *No user defined inputs to the diagnostic*

    *Required settings for variables*
    #.
-The diagnostic works with all data sources on having the same start_year and end_year, and hence that data is also available
+    * The diagnostic works with all data sources on having the same start_year and end_year, and hence that data is also available.

    *Required settings for preprocessor*
    #.
-    * start_longitude, end_longitude The western and eastern bounds of the region to work with
+    * start_longitude, end_longitude The western and eastern bounds of the region to work with.
-    * start_latitude, end_latitude The southern and northern bounds of the region to work with
+    * start_latitude, end_latitude The southern and northern bounds of the region to work with.
-    * target_grid This should be one of the model grids
+    * target_grid This should be one of the model grids.

 Variables